Sunday, 17 November 2024

 One of Google Earth’s standout features is the addition of historical imagery, which allows you to explore how locations have changed over the years.
 Some cities now feature imagery dating back as far as 80 years, providing a detailed look at historical changes.
 Previously, this feature was only available in the paid version, Google Earth Pro, but it’s now accessible to all users across web and mobile platforms.

-Stafford Marquardt, a senior product manager at Google Maps, described the potential of this feature, saying, “Perhaps you want to back in time and see what your neighbourhood looked like decades ago.
+Stafford Marquardt, a senior product manager at Google Maps, described the potential of this feature, saying, “Perhaps you want to travel back in time and see what your neighbourhood looked like decades ago.
 Or you might be curious to understand how forests have been impacted by human activity and climate change.”

 This new feature includes cities such as London, Berlin, Warsaw, and Paris, where you can view how urban landscapes have evolved since the 1930s.
 With the ability to explore past satellite images, it’s now possible to see the transformation of city skylines, natural environments, and infrastructure over time.